SteelCompendium/data-md-dse/Bestiary/Human Trickshot.md

   t1: 4 damage
   t2: 7 damage
   t3: 10 damage
+  effects:
+  - name: Effect
-  effect: The trickshot doesn’t take a bane when using this ability in melee or against
-    a target with cover or concealment.
+    effect: The trickshot doesn’t take a bane when using this ability in melee or against a target with cover or concealment.

 ~~~